 And it won’t be just prefab forever.
 Once prefab is even more mainstream, another disruption will come right on its heels: mass customization.
 When a computer is driving the making of a building part, it doesn’t care if you change that part for each customer.
 That means the same computer-controlled building assembler will make what you want for no additional cost.

 Although prefab is gaining traction, it’s not all rosy.
-Last year, Brooklyn’s Pacific Park (formerly named Atlantic Yards)—at the time touted to become the world’s tallest modular-constructed building—came to an unfortunate, grinding halt.
-Challenges in the design and fabrication project have all sides pointing fingers and arming for lawsuits.
+In 2014, Brooklyn’s Pacific Park (formerly named Atlantic Yards)—at the time touted to become the world’s tallest modular-constructed building—came to an unfortunate, grinding halt.
+Challenges in the design and fabrication project had all sides pointing fingers and arming for lawsuits.
 The project had an initial goal of completion by 2025, and is still in progress.

 Prefab is a disruption, so it’s going to have fits and starts.
 It’s not always pretty—new business relationships will need to develop; contracts will evolve (never to look the same again); the nature of work will shift.
 How construction workers show up on a job (and where) will change.
 Increasingly, they might clock in at the factory and not at the build site as much anymore.

 Although all of this was a unique idea 10 years ago, almost every major design school is now teaching the fundamentals of prefab.
 A new generation is coming into the field equipped to do this, and the wheels of manufacturing buildings will soon be humming.
-Those folks will catch the wave of prefabrication fully, and workers swinging hammers will give way to assemblers in the era of manufactured buildings.
+Those folks will catch the wave of prefabrication fully, and workers swinging hammers will give way to assemblers in the future of the construction industry.

 This article has been updated.
 It was originally published in August 2015.